-These regulations will enter into full force in 2017, published by Transport Canada, however PC would like the paddling community know in advance what these are:
+These regulations will enter into full force in 2018, published by Transport Canada,.

 If you are paddling across a body of water, or getting from Point A to Point B, you are navigating.